OuterSpaceHobo/ScanLingua/README.md

 # Troubleshooting

-* If Ctrl+S hotkey don't work try to set it manually at chrome://extensions/shortcuts
+* If Ctrl+S hotkey don't work try to set it manually at chrome://extensions/shortcuts for "take-screenshot" command.
 * For other questions use links at the extension popup footer.

 # License